MicrosoftDocs/WSL/WSL/basic-commands.md

 To designate the version of WSL (1 or 2) that a Linux distribution is running on, replace `<distribution name>` with the name of the distribution and replace `<versionNumber>` with 1 or 2.
 [Comparing WSL 1 and WSL 2](./compare-versions.md).
 WSL 2 is only available in Windows 11 or Windows 10, Version 1903, Build 18362 or later.

+> [!WARNING]
+> Switching between WSL 1 and WSL 2 can be time-consuming and result in failures due to the differences between the two architectures.
+For distributions with large projects, we recommend backing up files before attempting a conversion.

 ## Set default WSL version

 ```powershell